xster/flutter-wiki/Flutter-build-release-channels.md

 ### dev

-Previously known as `alpha`, this is the latest fully-tested build.
+The latest fully-tested build.
 Usually functional, but see [[Bad Builds]] for a list of known "bad" dev builds.
+We continually try to roll `master` to `dev`.
+Doing so involves running many more tests than those that we run during `master` development, which is why this is not actually the same to `master`.

 ### beta

 Every month, we pick the "best" `dev` build of the previous month or so, and promote it to `beta`.
 These builds have been tested with our [[codelabs]].

+### stable

-> Eventually we will also have a `stable` build, which will be the best `beta` build of the previous quarter or so, but we haven't yet reached a quality level that we are sufficiently happy with to use this label yet.
+Eventually we will also have a `stable` build, which will be the best `beta` build of the previous quarter or so, but we haven't yet reached a quality level that we are sufficiently happy with to use this label yet.

 ## How to change channels